55+ Meaningful employee recognition programs to enhance workplace

 Written recognition

 This can come in the form of a thank you note, an email, or even a handwritten card.
 The key here is to make it personal and specific.
 Don't just say, "thanks for being a great employee."
-Instead, mention something specific that they did that impressed you.
+Instead, mention something specific that they did that impressed you in the form of positive feedback.

 Tangible recognition